 NRCM is proud to have sponsored this event with numerous partner organizations and to have seen so many members from the NRCM family across the state in attendance.
 We have shown once again that the people of Maine are deeply committed to environmental protections and are willing to stand up and fight for them.

-The bios, transcripts of remarks, and a video clip of each speaker are provided below.
+The bios and transcripts of remarks of each speaker are provided below.
 To read written remarks by each presenter, please click on their name.
-To watch video click the link at the end of their description.

 Opening remarks by Pete Didisheim, NRCM Advocacy Director